PolymeshAssociation/polymesh-tools/docs/operator/README.md

 ### Stash Key

-This is the account where the operator rewards are sent.
+This is the account which holds the POLYX that has been bonded and optionally where the operator rewards are sent.
 This should be a cold wallet, never attached to the operator node.

 ## Network Architecture

-The recommended secure operator setup for `mainnet` consists of the following:
+The recommended secure operator setup for `itn` consists of the following:

 * A firewalled (both ingress and egress) active [operator node](#glossary) with configured session keys
 * A [warm spare operator node](#glossary) configured like an operator node but **without** session keys
-* Two or more Internet-facing [sentry nodes](#glossary)

-The operator node needs to only connect with its sentry nodes.

-Sentry nodes are essentially full archive nodes that act as the gatekeeper between your operator node and the outside world.
-This setup is intended to isolate the operator node from public networks, mitigating the risk of a DDoS and other attacks on your operator node.

-The operator and sentry nodes do not need to be co-located, but the network between the nodes should be secured and should allow two-way traffic between the sentries and operators.
-This may be achieved via solutions like firewalls, VPN, or a cloud provider’s private networking and peering solutions.
-Traffic encryption is preferred but not required.

-A *minimum* recommended `testnet` setup would include one operator node and one sentry node.
+A *minimum* recommended `testnet` setup would include just a single one operator node.

+It is possible to limit the operator node to connecting to just a set of other trusted nodes via the `--reserved-only` and `--reserved-nodes` flags if you need to limit the operators connectivity to the public internet.

 ### Firewall traffic